National Synarchist Union: Ideology

-The ideology of the UNS derived from the clerical fascism that was a major strand of Catholic social thinking of the 1920s and 1930s, based on the papal encyclical Rerum novarum of Pope Leo XIII, which also influenced the regimes of Engelbert Dollfuss in Austria, António de Oliveira Salazar in Portugal and Francisco Franco in Spain.
+The ideology of the UNS derived from the clerical fascism that was a strand of Catholic social thinking of the 1920s and 1930s, based on the papal encyclical Rerum novarum of Pope Leo XIII, which also influenced the regimes of Engelbert Dollfuss in Austria, António de Oliveira Salazar in Portugal and Francisco Franco in Spain.
 Taking its impetus from the same strand of ultra-conservative Catholicism that had informed the Cristeros, the group sought to mobilise the peasantry against "atheistic and communist tendencies".
 It stressed social co-operation and corporatism as opposed to the class conflict of socialism, and hierarchy and respect for authority as opposed to liberalism.
 In the context of Mexican politics, this meant opposition to the centralist, anti-clerical and social democratic policies of the PRI government.
 As a result, UNS members were denounced as fascists and persecuted by the Cárdenas government and the group's ability to impact Mexican politics was hindered.

-In 1949, the UNS was banned by the authorities along with the Mexican Communist Party but continued to exist on a largely local level in Guanajuato under various names; the party became a social movement in 1951 but was largely unsuccessful; a small revival in the 1980s was not sustained and by 1988 the UNS electoral vehicle, the Mexican Democratic Party, had lost all seats in Congress before dissolving in 1997.
+Hispanism and Catholicism

+The Synarchists promoted Hispanidad as an identity and spiritual resource to fulfill the Christian social order they longed for and tried to move their nationalism around the Catholic faith and the Hispanic heritage against the Anglo-Saxon culture, which they thought was displacing the core values of Hispanic culture.
+They sought the political union of Hispanic America in defense of the cultural and religious identities of Hispanic countries against the Good Neighbor policy, which they denounced as "vile Yankee imperialism."
+The denunciations against the neighboring country were continuous regarding the annexation of half of the territory by the United States, reclaiming what was lost in the Treaty of Guadalupe Hidalgo through a certain irredentism, deploring the freemasonry, liberalism, and Protestantism present within the United States, and criticizing the "materialism" of the North American culture unceasingly as opposed to the Hispanist ideology.

+Synarchism sought a new social order that would place Mexico at the head of the Ibero-American countries and establish it as the benchmark of the Ibero-American alliance, adopting an anti-American discourse regarding Pan-Americanism.
+The geographical condition and the historical past would raise the idea of Mexico as a nation destined to fulfill a historical mission in the universal concert.
+For Salvador Abascal, Mexico "must be an imperial nation: imperial because of its missionary vocation, because of its vocation to save peoples and nations soul by soul," highlighting the work of Mexican missionaries.
+He would then argue that "Mexico will only be saved when we all resolve to emulate the spirit of those giant missionaries."
+The movement's pursuit of the consolidation of a Catholic state, aiming for the conception of organic democracy in rejection of liberal democracy, would also imply the rejection of the currents they believed to be ruling the country, such as socialism and indigenism, which would adversely affect Mexico's Catholic and Hispanic heritage.
+This would align with other nationalist movements in Hispanic America that would promote Hispanism and social Catholicism as essential elements in their search for a third way.